-On Wednesday, October 24, the University of Michigan Copernicus Program in Polish Studies (CPPS) hosted a reception for U-M alumni, partners, past guests, and friends of the program at Villa Foksal restaurant in Warsaw, Poland.
+On Wednesday, October 24, the University of Michigan Copernicus Center for Polish Studies (CCPS) hosted a reception for U-M alumni, partners, past guests, and friends of the program at Villa Foksal restaurant in Warsaw, Poland.
 The fifty guests in attendance enjoyed Polish-inspired cuisine while networking and reflecting on their Michigan experience.

 CCPS Director and Master of Ceremonies Geneviève Zubrzycki welcomed our esteemed guests with opening remarks highlighting the program’s gratitude for the generous support and collaboration from those in attendance.
 Zuzanna Ziomecka (B.A., ’98), an editor at Poland’s largest daily newspaper Gazeta Wyborcza, delivered a powerful message about her undergraduate studies in Ann Arbor, stressing U-M’s unique atmosphere that fosters cross-disciplinary excellence.
 Ziomecka is responsible for digital innovations for the women’s magazine Wysokie Obcasy (High Heels) and is editor-in-chief of NewsMavens.com—a news round-up curated exclusively by women from Europe, which examines whether gender has an impact on news narrative.
 She received the Editor-of-the-Year Award for founding the first Polish lifestyle magazine for parents in 2008, and is also one of few women to ever serve as chief editor for a weekly magazine, Przekrój, in Poland.